twse/random-stuff/README.md

 2. Copy names of contributors from Mozilla-related websites such as translation projects.
 3. Enter whatever commit message you want but not the default commit message: Update **filename**.
 4. Commit directly to the master branch but do not create a pull request.
-5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear straight away with the last updated date being changed.
+5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entries will appear with the last updated date being changed.

 ## Adding one name to Mozilla credits list using command line
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.